onqtam/headjack/src/how_to_think_about_it.md

 if everything is just hashes indexing will suffer.

+Whatever you think about [Urbit](https://urbit.org/) - even it could be migrated from Ethereum to Headjack for its identity.
+TODO: is this true?
+32 bit integers for ids?

 - the hierarchical addressing of content is a natural fit for kafka topics
     - application IDs as topics and offsets as nonces
         - lol - no, there are limits to how many topics there are - better use Cassandra